Visually impaired and digitally empowered: setting the standard for accessibility

 What tools do visually impaired users utilize for web navigation?

-How do color choices affect web accessibility for the visually impaired?
+How do color choices affect website accessibility for the visually impaired?

-Color choices impact contrast and readability, essential for users with color blindness or low vision to discern content effectively.
+Websites for visually impaired people use color choices that improve contrast and readability.
+Both factors are essential for users with color blindness or low vision to discern content effectively.ย